John Stewart, Earl of Buchan

-However, two years later, Stewart was defeated and captured by Thomas Montacute, 4th Earl of Salisbury at the Battle of Cravant in 1423.
+However, two years later, Stewart was defeated and captured by an English force led by Thomas Montacute, 4th Earl of Salisbury at the Battle of Cravant in 1423.
 After the battle he was exchanged, and after his release in 1424 he was appointed Constable of France making him the effective Commander-in-Chief of the French army.
-On 17 August 1424 Buchan was killed at the disastrous Battle of Verneuil, along with most of the Scottish troops in France.
+On 17 August of that year, Buchan was killed in action fighting against English troops at the disastrous Battle of Verneuil, along with most of the Scottish troops in France.
+The battle led to the effective dissolution of the Scottish army in France.

 Early life

 Stewart was born c.1381, the son of Robert Stewart, 1st Duke of Albany and his second wife Muriella Keith.
-He succeeded to the Earldom of Buchan after the death of his uncle Alexander Stewart, Earl of Buchan (the Wolf of Badenoch), in 1405.
-In 1406 the Duke of Albany became Regent of Scotland, making him the most powerful man in Scotland, king in all but name.
-His father, Robert Stewart, Duke of Albany, was grandfather to Euphemia II, Countess of Ross and persuaded her to resign her rights to his son.
-Stewart appears as Earl of Ross for a time, until his right was challenged by Domhnall of Islay, Lord of the Isles, for his wife, who successfully became known as Mariota, or Mary Leslie, Countess of Ross.
+He succeeded to the Earldom of Buchan sometime after the death of his uncle Alexander Stewart, Earl of Buchan (the Wolf of Badenoch).
+In 1406, with the capture of young King James I by Henry IV, the Duke of Albany became Regent of Scotland, making him the most powerful man in Scotland, king in all but name.
+John's father, Robert Stewart, Duke of Albany, was grandfather to Euphemia II, Countess of Ross and persuaded her to resign her rights to his son, despite the superior claim of Donald of Islay, Lord of the Isles.
+Stewart appeared as Earl of Ross for a short time.
+But his title was successfully challenged by Donald of Islay, Lord of the Isles, for his wife, Mariota, or Mary Leslie, Countess of Ross, and their son, Alexander, who succeeded Donald as Lord of the Isles, and held the additional titles of Earl of Ross and Justiciar of Scotia.